Daechathon/EGR400-Geovisualization/README.md

                        flash('No file part')
                        return redirect(url_for('home'))
    ```
-This code redirects and requests users to input correct files if they have entered invalid or no file
+This code redirects and requests users to input correct files if they have entered invalid or no file.
+The program checks the name of files making sure that .json and .csv files are again being loaded correctly.
    ```
    # code block
             # if user does not select file, browser also